peteroupc/peteroupc.github.io/exporand.md

 PSRNs specified here consist of the following three things:

 - A _fractional part_ with an arbitrary number of digits.
 This can be implemented as an array of digits or as a packed integer containing all the digits.
-Some algorithms care whether those digits were _sampled_ or _unsampled_; in that case, if a digit is unsampled, its unsampled status can be noted in a way that distinguishes it from sampled digits (for example, by using the `None` keyword in Python, or the number &minus;1, or by storing a separate bit array indicating which bits are sampled and unsampled).
+Some algorithms care whether those digits were _sampled_ or _unsampled_; in that case, if a digit is unsampled, its unsampled status can be noted in a way that distinguishes it from sampled digits (for example, by using the `None` keyword in the Python programming language, or the number &minus;1, or by storing a separate bit array indicating which bits are sampled and unsampled).
 The base in which all the digits are stored (such as base 10 for decimal or base 2 for binary) is arbitrary.
 The fractional part's digits form a so-called _digit expansion_ (for example, _binary expansion_ in the case of binary or base-2 digits).
 Digits beyond those stored in the fractional part are unsampled.

     For example, if the fractional part stores the base-10 digits \[1, 3, 5\], in that order, then it represents a random variate in the interval \[0.135, 0.136\], reflecting the fact that the digits between 0.135 and 0.136 are unknown.
 - An optional _integer part_ (more specifically, the integer part of the number's absolute value, that is, `floor(abs(x))`).